bitovi/academy/src/technology-consulting/8-sales-to-delivery.md

 For most projects, the people who sell the work are not the same people who perform the work.
 A successful transition from the sales team to the delivery team is _critically_ important to ensuring project success.
-This guide walks through how to have an effective and efficient transition process leaves no surprises for the future.
+This guide walks through how to have an effective and efficient transition process that minimizes risk and maximizes the changes for success.

-## Goals

-The goals of a good transition:

-- Clearly documenting and communicating expectations with the client and delivery teams.
-- Eliminating as many "unknown unknowns" as possible.
-- The client is not wasting time repeating themselves to the sales team and then to the delivery team.

-## Problems
+## Common Problems

+After transitioning many projects to delivery, these common problems emerge:

 - Sales teams are the first group of people to interact with a client.
 They get a lot of knowledge of the project, the client, process, etc. This information